mcmatan/EasyList/README.md

 Create it, pass CellConfiguration for index path, and the rest of the params (Should be autocompleted)

-Reload is called as any UITableView (It is at the end, just a tableView) using: "reloadData()"
+Reloading data on change is the same as using UITableView (Because it is, in fact, a UITableView)  call: reloadData()

-And you are ready to go! (:
+You are ready to go! (:

 ## Installation